 When Can I File for VA Disability?

-A post-service claim can be made any time following your discharge from active duty.
-However, the later you file your claim following your service, the more challenging it may be to prove your claims: after all, you are trying to connect the in-service issues to your current medical problems.
-Relating to an injury only several years ago, versus decades ago, can be a world of difference.
-If this is your situation, know that the right legal team can be invaluable to help you navigate the system.
+A post-service claim can be made any time following your separation from active duty.
+However, the later you file your claim following your service, the more challenging it may be to prove your claims.
+After all, you are trying to connect the in-service issues to your current medical problems, after the fact.
+Documenting a recent injury is much more straightforward than substantiating one that occurred decades ago.
+If you plan to make a claim for injuries sustained during a time in the less-than-recent past, the right legal team can be critical to navigating the system.

-In addition, claims can be made for specific disabilities connected to events or areas of service, including disabilities related to your time in Vietnam and possible Agent Orange exposure, as a prisoner of war (POW), disabilities related to time spent in Southwest Asia (Gulf War related) or disabilities with symptoms that present following exposure to hazardous materials.
-In any of these cases, retaining an attorney could make the difference between proving your disability and winning your case, or being denied.
+Claims can be made for specific disabilities connected to events or areas of service, including disabilities related to your time in Vietnam and possible Agent Orange exposure, as a prisoner of war (POW), in Southwest Asia, or for disabilities with symptoms that present following exposure to hazardous materials.
+In any of these cases, retaining an attorney can make the difference between proving your disability and winning your case, or being denied.

 How Do I Prove Eligibility to File for Benefits?

-There are several specifics you must meet to prove your eligibility for a VA disability rating.
-In addition to showing proof of active-duty service, in most cases you must meet certain requirements that document your condition to a particular time and place during your prior service.
+You’ll have to meet certain specific qualifications to prove your eligibility for a VA disability rating.
+In addition to showing proof of active-duty service, in most cases you must directly link your condition to a particular clearly documented time and place during your military service.
 Once you’re proven eligible, the VA will want to connect your condition or injury to a service-related event, and then they’ll rate the severity of your condition.

 Proving the connection between your condition and your service means that you have a history of service records, medical records, and doctors’ opinions that show a clear line of cause and effect between your condition and your service.
 Proving this requirement can be broken down as follows:

 - Do you have a current medical condition that was diagnosed and causes you disability or limitations?

 - Do you believe there was an in-service event, injury, or illness that either caused or aggravated that disability?